IVjs/IVjs/docs/commands/video.md

 ```

-`.goto()` method will be immediately executed after the `.playVideo()` method, thus the first video will not get a chance to be played.
+`.goToNode()` method will be immediately executed after the `.playVideo()` method, thus the first video will not get a chance to be played.

 Thus, it's recommended to use `goTo` event inside the `.playVideo()` method in order to properly progress once the required video is done playing: